 Median AmountThe median value of Potassium is found in Beets, harvard, canned, solids and liquids which in 100g contains 164 mg of Potassium.
 This corresponds to 3 % of the recommended daily allowance.
 For this serving the amount of Sodium is 162 mg, the amount of Calories is 73 kcal, the amount of Protein is 0.84 g, the amount of Fat is 0.06 g and the amount of Carbohydrate is 18.18 g.

-Using the list below for the 9 different beets nutrition entries in our database, the highest amount of Potassium is found in Beets, raw which contains 325 mg of Potassium per 100g.
+Using the list below for the 9 different beets nutrition entries in our database, the highest amount of potassium is found in Beets, raw which contains 325 mg of potassium per 100g.
 The associated percentage of RDA is 7 %.
 For this 100g serving the Sodium content is 78 mg, the Calories content is 43 kcal, the Protein content is 1.61 g, the Fat content is 0.17 g, the Carbohydrate content is 9.56 g.

 The lowest amount of potassium is in Beets, canned, no salt added, solids and liquids which in 100g contains 142 mg of potassium.
 This gives as percentage of the recommended daily allowance 3 % of the RDA.
 For this 100g serving the amount of Sodium is 21 mg, the amount of Calories is 28 kcal, the amount of Protein is 0.8 g, the amount of Fat is 0.07 g, the amount of Carbohydrate is 6.57 g.

 The difference between the highest and lowest values gives a potassium range of 183 mg per 100g.
 The range for the other nutrients are as follows; 57 mg for Sodium, 15 kcal for Calories, 0.81 g for Protein, 0.1 g for Fat, 2.99 g for Carbohydrate.

 Highest Amount of potassium per Serving